 NSWA’s Mentorship Program fosters knowledge-sharing and community by pairing up people within our organization to share career advice and grow in their professions.

-To participate in the year-long program (Jan.
+To participate in the program (Mar.
 1 to Dec.
 31), you must be a member of NSWA, but you can be at any stage in your career.
 You may be new to science writing, shifting from staff journalist to freelance writing or formulating a book proposal.

 You are welcome to apply to be a mentor, mentee or accountability partner.